artberri/web/content/blog/2025-10-27-time-zone-change-break-apps/index.md

 If your server is in Europe, and Europe stops switching time, your job will continue running at 8:00 local time, but you need to ensure that the machine running your cron has stopped changing the clock for the summer season and adopted the right permanent offset.

 As long as the machine has an up-to-date `tzdata`, cron will do the right thing.
-So, you should ensure to keep your OS and timezone packages up to date.
+So, **you should keep your OS and timezone packages up to date**.

 ## Runtime Specific Issues